kennethkalmer/opensourcery.blog/drafts/error-reporting.md

 # Leaving the nest

 Truth be told, software is unreliable.
 No matter our best intentions when creating any software, it ends up behaving in unexpected and wonderful ways once it leaves the nest.
-Just like any living thing entering the real world, we could not possibly prepare our creation adequately for what lies ahead.
+Just like any living thing entering the real world, we could not possibly have prepared our creation adequately for what lies ahead.
 The real world is wild, dangerous, and full of unintended interactions and consequences.

 So how do we keep an eye on our fledgeling?
 How do we make sure it is safe and can handle the onslaught of entropy?
 How can we, as responsible creators, react when our code is struck down by the hardships of production life?